 It is very important for SMPS to operate at specified turn on and turn off time.
 If the delay between mains power and SMPS startup is not as per design (typically 1 ms) it can disrupt the operation of some sensitive loads.
 Most embedded systems use more than one power supply and many use multiple outputs.

-5-PWR and 6-PWR automates this measurement for up to seven outputs (5 Series MSO) or up to 4 outputs (6 Series MSO) simultaneously.
+4-PWR-BAS, 4-PWR, 5-PWR, and 6-PWR automates this measurement for up to 5 outputs (4 Series MSO) or up to seven outputs (5 Series MSO or 6 Series B MSOs) or up to 3 outputs (6 Series MSO) simultaneously.

 Smart probes deliver accurate results

 Reducing noise and eliminating probing errors are among the best ways to improve the accuracy of power system measurements.
 The 4/5/6 Series MSO and Advanced Power Measurement and Analysis software support a wide range of probes to help address different measurement needs, and include several features designed to help minimize probing problems.

 The system uses voltage and current probes with the TekVPI interface which supports communication between probes and the scope.
 This allows the probe to communicate its scale setting automatically to the oscilloscope.
 On appropriate probes, it enables control of ranges from the front panel of the scope, and it allows probes to communicate error conditions such as a partially open jaw or a need for degaussing on current probes.

 For timing-critical measurements such as switching loss, the analysis software can query voltage or current probes and use nominal delay values to remove timing skew and synchronize voltage and current waveforms for accurate and repeatable results.